Bobcaygeon Swing Bridge - Questions and answers

 Q: Does Parks Canada have concerns regarding other work on the bridge?

-A: No, PCA does not have concerns with regard to the quality of other work that has been or is being completed by the contractor.
 All other documentation requested under the contract has been received, and quality control measures were and are being adhered to.
 Onsite quality control for the concrete and structural steel is being undertaken by a third-party engineering design consultant.
 Hydraulic and electrical equipment are assembled from components that have a certification from an certification agency, such as the Canadian Standard Association (CSA), which simplifies the verification and acceptance of these products.
 Thorough factory testing of the hydraulic and electrical equipment will be completed prior to the delivery and installation.
-Our consultant, together with a Parks Canada technician will also be doing inspection of the hydraulic and electrical systems installations.
+Our Consultant, together with a Parks Canada technician, will also be doing inspection of the hydraulic and electrical systems installations.

 Q: Why didn’t Parks Canada and the contractor know the condition of the bridge structure before the project was started?